aky-ds/Spotify-Music-Recommendation-System/README.md

 # 🎵 Spotify Music Recommendation System

 A **modular Spotify Music Recommendation System** built in Python.
-This system ingests Spotify data, transforms it, trains models, evaluates their performance, and provides song recommendations.
-Designed with a **pipeline architecture**, this project emphasizes **clean code, modularity, and scalability**.
+This system ingests Spotify data, transforms it, trains models, evaluates performance, and provides personalized song recommendations.
+Designed with a **pipeline architecture**, emphasizing **clean code, modularity, and scalability**.

 ---